French Cabinet passes controversial pension reform that prompted strikes | DW | 24.01.2020

 The Cabinet of French President Emmanuel Macron on Friday passed the controversial pension reform that has been at the center of seven weeks of mass protests that have paralyzed parts of the country.The new rules would take 40 different pension schemes and bring them under one umbrella, and raise the retirement age for the affected works, many of them in the transportation sector, from 62 to 64.

-A government spokeswoman said that the reform would create a "durable, solid" system that "provides for equitably intergenerational justice, protects the most vulnerable, restores trust and restores value to work."
+A government spokeswoman said that the reform would create a "durable, solid" system that "provides for equitable intergenerational justice, protects the most vulnerable, restores trust and restores value to work."

 France, like many countries in the developed world, is dealing with how to fund its relatively generous pension schemes amidst declining birth rates and fewer young workers.
 The new system, the government says, would reduce billions in deficits in pension funds.